LisRosnes/swe-group2-frontend/README.md

 ## 5 Tasks for sprint 4
 1. Enhance the visual layout of the home page (or any other page)
 2. Add user interaction feature (like or dislike another user's comment about a game)
-3. Connecting backend of the team info feature to the front end.
+3. Add join team request feature.
 4. Add peer teammate grading feature
 5. Build user avatar feature